-CNCA #2 ensures that transportation is provided, at the request of the parent, guardian, or homeless youth, to and from the school.
+CNES #3 ensures that transportation is provided, at the request of the parent, guardian, or homeless youth, to and from the school.
 Homeless youth, unaccompanied youth, and foster youth who reside outside our residence boundaries are provided with tokens or a pass from the local public transit agency unless the commute would be greater than ninety minutes each way.
 Because students under 12 years of age cannot ride on public transit alone, guardians or parents of transportation eligible students under 12 years of age are provided with transportation services until the student turns 12.

-CNCA #2 has a designated School Site Homeless and Foster Youth Liaison.
-This liaison has many responsibilities, including (a) ensuring notification of the educational rights of homeless, unaccompanied, and foster students is disseminated where children and youth receive services; (b) ensuring that homeless, unaccompanied, and foster student information is updated throughout the year; (c) ensure homeless, unaccompanied, and foster students have access to any supplemental instructional and support services; (d) advocating and support as needed to ensure that homeless, unaccompanied, and foster students are placed in the appropriate classroom to facilitate academic growth and success; (e) assisting homeless, unaccompanied, and foster youth with referrals to school based educational programs and/or support services as well as community resources, including referrals to health, mental health, dental and other appropriate centers; and (f) ensuring that families are informed of educational and related opportunities available to their children are provided with meaningful opportunities to participate in the education of their children.
+Both sites at CNES #3 has a designated School Site Homeless and Foster Youth Liaison.
+This liaison has many responsibilities, including (a) ensuring notification of the educational rights of homeless, unaccompanied, and foster students is disseminated where children and youth receive services; (b) ensuring that homeless, unaccompanied, and foster student information is updated throughout the year; (c) ensure homeless, unaccompanied, and foster students have access to any supplemental instructional and support services; (d) advocating and support as needed to ensure that homeless, unaccompanied, and foster youth with referrals to school based educational programs and/or support services as well as community resources, including referrals to health, mental health, dental and other appropriate centers; and (f) ensuring that families are informed of educational and related opportunities available to their children are provided with meaningful opportunities to participate in the education of their children.